termsurf/tree/readme.md

 ## Welcome

-NoteText (see the [website](https://note.surf)) is a little more than a markup language, tending toward a programming language.
+LeafText (see the [website](https://leaf.surf)) is a little more than a markup language, tending toward a programming language.
 In fact, it can be used for a programming language.
-It is a way to model information and computation in an easy to read and write format, suitable for hierarchical note taking and other means of capturing data down into structured form.
+It is a way to model information and computation in an easy to read and write format, suitable for hierarchical leaf taking and other means of capturing data down into structured form.

 Install the
 [syntax highlighter](https://marketplace.visualstudio.com/items?itemName=termsurf.note-text)
 VSCode extension and get aworkin!

-Check out the [BaseNote Book](https://github.com/termsurf/base.note) for the most up-to-date info on the project!
-Specifically the pages on Syntax, for a detailed spec on NoteText.

 ## State of Library